iquerejeta/Poseidon252/README.md

 - Sponge hash using `Scalar` as backend.
 Which hashes the inputted `Scalar`s and returns a single `Scalar`.

-- Sponge hash gadget using `dusk_plonk::Witness` as a backend.
+- Sponge hash gadget using `plonk::Witness` as a backend.
 This technique is used/required when you want to proof pre-images of unconstrained data inside Zero-Knowledge PLONK circuits.

 ## Merkle Hash